NirantK/awesome-project-ideas/README.md

     - [Kor](eyurtsev.github.io/kor/) for ideas on how this is done for JSON
     - Can be use-case specific.
 Build pipelines?
 Kube?

-  - Mobile android/ios SDK for SD inference on phone
+  - Mobile android/ios SDK for Stable Diffusion inference
+    -  Apple has released a CoreML Stable Diffusion Inference pipeline: https://github.com/apple/ml-stable-diffusion

 - **Voice powered Experiences**
   - Audio Conversation with chatGPT